erezcoh4/SIDIS_at_BAND/README.md

 3. Fixed a bug in merging event indices: The first rown in the CSV file was always evnum=0, which resulted from a bug in SIDISeventID assignment in *MergeSIDISandBANDevents()*

+4. Fixed a bug that did not write z(π) correctly to the CSV file

 Nov-23, 2021
 -------------